RULES & REGULATIONS

 - Upon disqualification during the course of a race a team shall be told by the Referee to stop paddling and shall immediately stop paddling until the race passes the team by.
 Notwithstanding, a Referee may tell a team to stop paddling without disqualifying the team for the purpose of race control and the team shall stop paddling until advised by the Referee to start paddling once again.

 - Each boat must cross the finish line by its bow and in its proper lane in order to count as having finished the race.
-Any boat crossing the finish line out of its lane is automatically disqualified.
+Any boat crossing the finish line out of its lane may be disqualified.

 - A race shall be officially completed when the Referee(s) raises either a white flag signalling the race was “o.k. as run”, or a red flag, signalling that a foul was committed by a team during the course of the race.
 The Referee(s) shall raise the appropriate flag as soon as all boats still in the race have crossed the finish line.